 The consummation of that trend was the Declaration of Independence in the nascent American Republic in 1776, with its commitment to the constitutional separation of church and state.
-This rapidly produced globe-wide implications, even more important than in the USA itself.5 Moreover, it was not a coincidence that it was in this same period that Jeremy Bentham pronounced, in 1789, the need for a specialised focus on international relations.
+This rapidly produced globe-wide implications, even more important than in the USA itself.
+Moreover, it was not a coincidence that it was in this same period that Jeremy Bentham pronounced, in 1789, the need for a specialised focus on international relations.
 Few scholars have recognized the significance of this conjunction.
-However, this was a Western phenomenon which was, nonetheless, imposed upon, or emulated by, a number of Asian societies during the late nineteenth and the first half of the twentieth centuries.
-The variety of political orientations to attempts to disentangle religion and politics - or church and state - cannot be explored here.
-Suffice it to say that in East Asia one finds that whereas in China the demise of religion was taken to be a prerequisite of a modern society, in Japan there was a serious attempt to emulate the American separation of 'church' from state.
-In Japan State Shinto was established in the Meiji period by denying that it constituted a religion in the
+However, this was a Western phenomenon which was, nonetheless, imposed upon, or emulated by, a number of Asian societies during the late 19th and the